pinDeliver/pinDeliver-api/docfx_project/articles/crud_customer/update_customer.md

 # Update customer

-Update customer using the costumer id
+Used to update data on an existing customer using the customer id

 ### Endpoint
 ```